Mikey's Muppet Memorabilia Museum

 Pencil Toppers

-These are in addition to the three pencils listed in the above theme.
+These are in addition to the four pencils listed above in the "People in your Neighbourhood" theme.

 Baby Natasha on a solid yellow pencil holding a light green book